Softeq/dotnet-guidelines/11_MemberDesign.md

 ## Consider using domain-specific value types rather than primitives (SDCS-1107) [2]
 Instead of using strings, integers and decimals for representing domain-specific types such as an ISBN number, an email address or amount of money, consider created dedicated value objects that wrap both the data and the validation rules that apply to it.
 By doing this, you prevent ending up having multiple implementations of the same business rules, which both improves maintainability and prevents bugs.

-## Don't use mutually exclusive properties (SDCS-1108) [1]
-Having properties that cannot be used at the same time typically signals a type that represents two conflicting concepts.
-Even though those concepts may share some of their behavior and states, they obviously have different rules that do not cooperate.

-This violation is often seen in domain models and introduces all kinds of conditional logic related to those conflicting rules, causing a ripple effect that significantly increases the maintenance burden.

-## Properties, arguments and return values representing collections or tasks should never be null (SDCS-1109) [1]
-Returning null can be unexpected by the caller.
-Always return an empty collection instead of a null reference.
-When your member returns `Task` or `Task<T>`, return `Task.CompletedTask` or `Task.FromResult()`.
-This also prevents cluttering your code base with additional checks for null.